 “Hazelnut Latte,” I said.
 “Make it a Grande.”

-A few seconds later Frank pulled up in his red Jeep Wrangler.
+A few seconds later Pearson pulled up in his red SUV.
 Mel Farmington, another coworker, parked his Chevy Malibu beside my car.
-Jenny Dixon showed up.
-Linda Felton.
+Jenny Dixon showed up and then Linda Felton.
 We had most of the marketing department.
-Frank was smiling and walking with more pep in his step and had his Mac laptop curled under his arm.
+Pearson was smiling and walking with more pep in his step and had his Mac laptop curled under his arm.

 “This is great,” he said.
 “This is awesome.
 It’s almost here.
 D-Day.
 Let’s all just relax, just work on whatever it is you were working on, and try to finish all ads today.
 Happy Thanksgiving.
 I will reimburse your drinks.
 Order as many as you want.”